Wednesday, August 12, 2015

 The Fort Payne Depot Museum was erected in 1891.

 It is housed in a unique Richardsonian Romanesque building of locally quarried pink and white sandstone.
 It served as a depot for the Alabama-Great Southern Railroad for approximately 85 years.
-The Gussie Killian Collection contains extensive examples of Native American basketry, pottery, and artifacts housed in the north room.
+The Gussie Killian Collection, housed in the north room, contains extensive examples of Native American basketry, pottery, and artifacts.
 Our south room displays the L.A.
-Dobbs exhibit along with memorabilia from the Civil War, World War I and II, as well as the Vietnam War.
+Dobbs exhibit, along with memorabilia from the Civil War, World War I and II, and the Vietnam War.

 Boom Town Historic District

-Around 1889-1891 Fort Payne experienced a great industrial boom due to promotion by New England investors who speculated greatly on the area’s mineral deposits.
-During this period several highly ornate commercial and civic buildings, along with the planned park, were constructed along Gault Avenue.
-The Fort Payne Opera House and other buildings in the same block constructed by the Fort Payne Coal & Iron Co., together with the Sawyer Building, the Alabama Great Southern Railroad Depot & Union Park retain the integrity of the boomtown era and comprise a historic district listed in the National Register of Historic Places in 1989, the year of Fort Payne’s centennial.
+Around 1889-1891, Fort Payne experienced a major industrial boom, driven by New England investors who speculated heavily on the area's mineral deposits.
+During this period, several highly ornate commercial and civic buildings, along with the planned park, were constructed along Gault Avenue.
+The Fort Payne Opera House and other buildings in the same block been built by the Fort Payne Coal & Iron Co., together with the Sawyer Building, the Alabama Great Southern Railroad Depot & Union Park, which retain the integrity of the boomtown era and comprise a historic district listed in the National Register of Historic Places in 1989, the year of Fort Payne's centennial.

 Fort Payne Train Museum.